 There’s plentiful of efficient RPA tools on the market that has different features and USPs, such as cost, user-friendliness, scalability, and industry size.
 These tools include; Another Monday, UiPath, Pega, and Contextor.
-If you’re considering using a tool and implementing robotic process automation into your business, check out the different reviews on a number of tools including the above on Software Testing Help, Guru 99, and Medium.
+If you’re considering using a tool and implementing RPA into your business, check out the different reviews on a number of tools including the above on Software Testing Help, Guru 99, and Medium.

-RPA can be used across various sectors due to its diverse application and ability to read data sectors, providing a useful output for a business.
-We’ve highlighted the key industries below that use RPA technologies within their sector.
+Robotic process automation can be used across various sectors due to its diverse application and ability to read data sectors, providing a useful output for a business.
+We’ve highlighted the key industries below that use robotic process automation technologies within their sector.

 - Retail – The offline retail landscape has reported experiencing stagnated growth, in conjunction with online sales booming, RPA technologies can be utilised in the retail sector to boost productivity, improve the overall customer experience and deliver accurate results for the user.

 - Telecommunications – With telecommunication suppliers usually relying on extensive data sets, employ thousands of staff and are likely to encounter many hurdles when retrieving specific data in an efficient manner.
 RPA can provide telecom companies with improved data communication, increased data security and a significant reduction in costs over the long-term.

 - Banking – With a vast amount of data generated from the banking industry, including daily transactions, deposits and withdrawals, the banking sector use RPA software to reduce human error and create transparency within the industry.